getporter/porter/docs/content/quickstart/credentials.md

 ## Create a Credential Set

 Create a credential set for the credentials-tutorial bundle with the combination of `porter credentials create` and `porter credentials apply` command.
-Edit the created file to conform to the credential needed for the corresponding bundle, which in this case is 1 credential set with the source of environment variable for GitHub token and then run the `porter credentials apply` command to create the new credential set from the file.
+Edit the generated file to contain the required credentials for the corresponding bundle.
+In this case, it is the `github-token` that uses `GITHUB_TOKEN` environment variable as its source.
+Then, run the `porter credentials apply` command to create the new credential set from the modified file.

 ```console
 $ porter credentials create github.json